vegaøyan world heritage

 Hysvær

-Hysvær is made up of a couple of hundred islands, a weather with an old settlement and mentioned in written sources as early as the 13th century as a place where down was collected.
-Today, there are six birdwatchers in Hysvær who collect down from around 160 eider ducks.
-After being wiped out by mink in the 1990s, a population of 130-140 eider ducks was built up, which was again reduced due to otter attacks.
-Since 2014, no eider ducks have been taken by otters and the population is now gradually increasing again.
+Hysvær consists of a couple of hundred islands , a village with an old settlement and mentioned in written sources as early as the 13th century as a place where down was collected.
+Today there are six birdtenders in Hysvær which collects down from around 160 eiders.
+After being exterminated by mink in the 90s, a population of 130 – 140 eiders was built up, which was again reduced due to otter attacks.
+Since 2014, no eiders have been taken by otters and the population is now gradually increasing again.

-Fourteen of the islands have been inhabited, usually with only one family on each island.
-There has been a shop, a fish reception, a post office and a steamship expedition.
-At most, around 120 people lived in Hysvær.
-The boarding school was located on Svinskjæret.
-Around 1930, it had 30 pupils.
-The children came here from Skjærvær and Hysvær.
-The boarding school was closed when school transport was introduced in 1954, while the school was closed in 1985.
+Fourteen of the islands have been inhabited, most often with only one family on each island .
+There has been a shop, a fish reception, a post office and a steamship expedition here.
+At its peak, around 120 people lived in Hysvær .
+The boarding school was located at Svinskjæret.
+Around 1930 it had 30 students.
+The children came here from Skjærvær and Hysvær The boarding school was closed when school transport was introduced in 1954, while the school was closed in 1985.

-The buildings are maintained and used by the birdwatchers or by the landowners as holiday homes.
-Large parts of the landscape are still managed through mowing and grazing.
+The buildings are cared for and used by the birdtenders or by the landowners as holiday homes.
+Large parts of the landscape are still managed through traditional haymaking and grazing.

 Hysværet, Photo: Jannike Wika

-Hysvær.
-Some of the islands seen are Brattøya, Svinskjæret, Hinnskjæret, Nordøya and Sørgården.
+Hysvær Some of the islands What can be seen are Brattøya, Svinskjæret, Hinnskjæret, Nordøya and Sørgården.
 Photo: Inge Ove Tysnes

 Hysværet.
 Photo: Rita Johansen